MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapuserinterfaceoptions-class.md

 ---
-title: "MapUserInterfaceOptions Class | Microsoft Docs" ms.author: "pablocan"
+title: MapUserInterfaceOptions Class | Microsoft Docs
+description: Describes the MapUserInterfaceOptions class for Android and iOS and provides the class's properties, methods, and events. ms.author: pablocan
 ---

 # MapUserInterfaceOptions Class